jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 This will only stop the containers from running, it will not remove them.
 Enter the following to validate they are still on the machine:
 `docker ps -a`

-9. Use vim to edit the docker-compose.yml file so that WordPress is exposed on port 8082 of the host.
+9. Eedit the `docker-compose.yml` file so that WordPress is exposed on port 8082 of the host.
 After making your edits, restart the application in detached mode and confirm the change using a web browser.

 10. List the available Docker networks, and identify the network being used by the WordPress application.
 Can you explain the derivation of the name of this network?